GovTechSG/CFT-Docs/getting-started/faqs.md

 - Audit and monitor their file transfer activity
 - Accelerate digitization of government services

-**Who are the end users?**
+**Will CFT be available for my use?**

 CFT is available for government agencies, their business partners, and vendors.

 **What are the different integration options?**

-CFT will be available for the following integration options:
+CFT will support the following integration options:

-1. CFT for Backend Systems - For file transfers between systems.
+- CFT for Backend Systems - File transfers between systems.
-2. CFT for Web and Mobile Applications - For file transfers between an end-user and a system.
+- CFT for Web and Mobile Applications - File transfers between end-user and system.

 **What type of encryption does CFT support?**

 CFT supports industry and IM8 compliant standards for:

-- Encryption at rest:......TBC
+- Encryption at rest:

-- Encryption in transit:.......TBC

-(Files in CFT are encrypted in transit and at rest with industry-standard schemes like HTTPS and Amazon Web Services (AWS) Simple Storage Service Server Side Encryption Key Management Service (S3-SSE-KMS))
+Data is encrypted at-rest on the commercial cloud hosting environment with Amazon Web Services (AWS) Simple Storage Service Server Side Encryption Key Management Service (S3 SSE-KMS) (IM8 8.3/S2)

+- Encryption in transit:

+HTTPS over Transport Layer Security version 1.2 (TLS 1.2) and above (IM8 3.1/S3)

 **What are the requirments to use CFT?**